JaquiSue24/myportfolio/README.txt

 # My portfolio
-This is my Data Analytics Portfolio
+This is my Portfolio.
+Here you'll learned about me and what do I do.

 # Future Work
-I plan to expand this portfolio with additional projects and explore new techniques and datasets.
+I plan to expand this portfolio with additional projects and explore new methods and techniques.
 Stay tuned for updates!

 # Contact Information
 If you have any questions, feedback, or collaboration opportunities, feel free to reach out to me: